Saleslogix/SLXSocial/README.md

 Access Url Suffix = /accessToken
 Access Data String = grant_type=authorization_code&code={TOKEN}&redirect_uri={REDIRECT_URI}&client_id={CLIENTID}&client_secret={CLIENTSECRET}

-When registering the application on LinkedIn developer network, set the default scopes as r_basicprofile, r_fullprofile, r_network, rw_nus
+When registering the application on LinkedIn developer network, set the default scopes as r_basicprofile, r_fullprofile, r_network, rw_nus.
+You must also specify a valid redirect URL under "OAuth 2.0 Redirect URLs".
+The URL must point to the UserOptions.aspx page on the Saleslogix site, for example: http://localhost/SlxClient/UserOptions.aspx.
+This address does not necessarily have to be accessible from outside of the network.
+It must include the port number if not default (e.g. http://localhost:3001/SlxClient/UserOptions.aspx).

+If there are multiple URLs used to access Saleslogix they must all be listed.

 # SalesLogix Tabs